faraiwande/to_do_application/README.md

-You'll need to install pytest which is a dependecy that we will use to run "Automated Testing"
+You'll need to install pytest which is a dependecy that we will use to run the testing suite

 ```bash